taolson/Admiran/doc/Language.md

 ### Nested `where` Definitions

-A right-hand side expression is optionally followed by a `where` clause and a set of nested definitions.
-The `where` keyword sets the layout indentation level for the rest of the `where`
+A right-hand side expression is optionally followed by a `where` clause and a set of nested
 definitions:

     foo x = p + q, if p < q